milesmcc/whyprivacymatters/REASONS.md

 ---
 ### Knowledge is power; Knowledge about you is power over you.
 Your information will be used to anticipate your actions and manipulate the way you shop, vote, and think.
-If a government can read your private communications, it can predict your actions and prevent you from acting adversarially. [...]
+If a government can read your private communications, it can predict your actions and prevent you from acting adversarially. [examples]

 ---
 ### Without privacy, you might be so afraid that you're being judged by others that you won't try or learn new things, even if you're not doing anything wrong.
-If you knew your internet activity was being monitored by the government, for example, you may be reluctant to speak up against the government, organize a protest, or research sensitive topics.
-You would "self-censor" yourself: because you knew you were being monitored, you would be less likely to do things that could be taken by the government or company monitoring you as suspicious.
+If you knew your internet activity was being monitored by the government, for example, you may be reluctant to speak up against the government, organize a protest, or research sensitive topics. [examples]

 ---
 ### Your personal information and private communications can be "cherrypicked" to make you look like a bad person or a criminal, even if you're not.
-Messages can be taken out of context to tell a story very different from the truth. [...]
+Messages can be taken out of context to tell a story very different from the truth. [examples]

 ---
 ### Not all information in your control is yours to share.
 Information shared privately with you by friends, family, and coworkers is not yours to reveal to a government, company, or another person.
 Every time someone has ever shared anything with you privately, they did so because they wanted only *you* to know what they had to say.
 If you were to release all your emails to the public, for example, it's not just your own privacy you would be violating.
-You would also be violating the privacy of everyone you've emailed *with*.
+You would also be violating the privacy of all your correspondents.

 ---
 ### By exercising your right to privacy, you make it easier for others, such as activists and journalists, to do so without sticking out.